NathanielMullins2122/Nathaniels-School-Repository/README.md

 This lab was difficult because of the different questions I wanted to ask for the game.
 Getting the picture to view was difficult.
+I also had a rough time understanding GitHub and how to work it.